NoCheatPlus/Docs/Development/Design.md

 ### Detect criticals on/with packet level

 Monitor jumping/patterns and tip off the fight checks, so they can guess stuff (not entirely straight forward to get something better than just the pattern detection, because moving and fight events might be totally out of order or queued still, and the craftbukkit moving event threshold will also complicated things, could use mid-term probabilities).

+#### Progress
+A couple of past packets are kept in a list, so these could be used for checking in the primary thread, though it'd be good to be able to associate packets with moving events and the order of things.

 ### Location trace with bounding box